Leroy Bolden

-Leroy Bolden, Jr. (August 24, 1932 – October 31, 2008) was an American football halfback in the National Football League for the Cleveland Browns.
-He played college football for the Michigan State Spartans.
+Leroy Bolden, Jr. (August 24, 1932 – October 31, 2008) was an American professional football halfback in the National Football League (NFL) for the Cleveland Browns.
+He played college football for the Michigan State Spartans and was selected by the Browns in the sixth round of the 1955 NFL draft.

-Early years
+Early life

 Bolden was born in Wabash, Arkansas, and attended Northern High School in Flint, Michigan, where he was an All-state halfback and contributed to the school winning a state championship in 1950.
 He also ran the 100 and 220-yard dash events on the track team, contributing to the school winning the state championship in 1949 and 1950.

 College career

 He played college football for Michigan State University from 1952 to 1954.
 As a member of the undefeated, national champion 1952 Michigan State Spartans football team, he gained 414 rushing yards on 53 carries, an average of 7.8 yards per carry.

 The following year, he led the 1953 Spartans (#3 in the final AP Poll) with 691 rushing yards on 127 carries, an average of 5.4 yards per carry.
 At the end of the 1953 season, Bolden was selected by the Associated Press as a first-team All-Big Ten player, and by the United Press as a second-team player on the 1953 College Football All-America Team.